 Autor et al. then overlay the industrial structure of US commuting zones in order to gauge the impact of exposure these industries have to competition from Chinese imports.
-Since this matches the characterization of commuting zones, they are then able to assess the impact of the recent rise of China on local labor markets.
-77 Since labor does not have a strong tendency to move, the impact of Chinese imports is particularly strong across certain US states: wages fall dramatically, women withdraw from the workforce, there is an increase in demand for social benefits and disability allowances and when workers are re-engaged in the same commuting zone, re-hiring is at wages much lower than previous employment.
-78 This is the main feature of the "China shock": the geography is felt dramatically in several, typically southern and eastern states while other states escape the impact of the rise of China given the differences in industrial structure.
+Since this matches the characterization of commuting zones, they are then able to assess the impact of the recent rise of China on local labor markets.77 Since labor does not have a strong tendency to move, the impact of Chinese imports is particularly strong across certain US states; wages fall dramatically, women withdraw from the workforce, there is an increase in demand for social benefits and disability allowances and when workers are re-engaged in the same commuting zone, re-hiring is at wages much lower than previous employment.
+This is the main feature of the China import shock.
+The impact is dramatically different depending on geography; typically southern and eastern states suffer while other states escape the impact of the rise of China given the differences in industrial structure.
 In sum, looking beyond the aggregate of "national" welfare, the impact of the rapid recent rise in globalization, and especially the growth of China, has had a significant effect on certain parts of the US.